networkservicemesh/cmd-csi-driver/README.md

 A [Container Storage
 Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md)
-driver for Kubernetes that facilitates injection of the Network Service API which is nominally served over a Unix Domain Socket created by [Network Service Manager](https://github.com/networkservicemesh/cmd-nsmgr) (NSMGR) DaemonSet to run one API server instance per host.
+driver for Kubernetes that facilitates injection of the Network Service API which is nominally served over a Unix Domain Socket created by [Network Service Manager](https://github.com/networkservicemesh/cmd-nsmgr) (NSMGR) DaemonSet.
 Therefore it is necessary to inject the Network Service API socket into each pod.
 The primary motivation for using a CSI driver for this purpose is to avoid the use of
 [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)
 volumes in workload containers, which is commonly disallowed or limited by policy due to inherent security concerns.
 Note that `hostPath` volumes are